JBocage/amazing-snippets/src/colors/README.md

 ## access_xkcd.py
 >> author: JBocage
 >
->This snippet provides a function that can be used to get codes of a huge colors_dict dataset.
+>This snippet provides a function that can be used to get codes of a huge colors dataset.
 >
->The available colors_dict are accessible at https://xkcd.com/color/rgb/
+>The available colors are accessible at https://xkcd.com/color/rgb/

 ---
 ## display_mpl_colors.py